CleanBrowsing Android App

 A captive portal is the login page shown on hotel, airport, coffee shop, and campus Wi-Fi networks before you're granted internet access.
 These portals typically block all DNS traffic until you complete the sign-in.

-The CleanBrowsing app handles captive portals automatically with two behaviors depending on whether DNS-over-HTTPS (DoH) can reach CleanBrowsing's servers:
+Paid accounts get automatic captive portal handling with two behaviors depending on whether DNS-over-HTTPS (DoH) can reach CleanBrowsing's servers:

 • DoH reachable (most portals) — The app continues filtering normally via the VPN DoH fallback on port 443, which most captive portals don't block.
 The status screen turns orange and shows an Open Wi-Fi Login button so you can complete the portal login without losing DNS protection.